 Shreveport is a relatively large city located in the state of Louisiana.
 With a population of 197,204 people and 57 constituent neighborhoods, Shreveport is the third largest community in Louisiana.

-Shreveport is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Shreveport isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Shreveport are a mix of both white- and blue-collar jobs.
 Overall, Shreveport is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Shreveport who work in office and administrative support (12.29%), sales jobs (11.08%), and management occupations (8.08%).

 The per capita income in Shreveport in 2010 was $24,202, which is upper middle income relative to Louisiana, and middle income relative to the rest of the US.
 This equates to an annual income of $96,808 for a family of four.
 However, Shreveport contains both very wealthy and poor people as well.